fredi-python/fredi-python/README.md

 ## Welcome to my Github page!

 My name is Fredi,
-I am a hobby coder from germany
+I am a hobby coder from germany.
+My favorite game is Minetest
+I also have a minetest server called "ONEBLOCK"